ICOS-Carbon-Portal/cpauth/README.md

 SAML metadata: /saml/cpauth

+## Views templates for ICOS services: viewsCore

+The viewsCore (or views-core) project is built from the `viewsCore` folder, and is used through scala as `se.lu.nateko.cp.viewscore` across other ICOS services.

 ## Useful openssl commands for developers

 Generate a key pair for a cpauth domain (such as cpauth.icos-cp.eu or auth.fieldsites.se;